MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 ### Task 1: Create new sequence

-1. Change the area to **Sales Insights settings** using the bottom left &#709; dropdown menu icon.
+1. Change the area to **Sales Insights settings** using the bottom left &#709; drop-down menu icon.

 2. In the **Sales Insights** group, select **Global settings**.

 3. In the **Sales accelerator** sub-group, select the **Sequences** tab.

-4. If necessary, select **Enable** on the notification to enable worflow for sequences to work properly.
+4. If necessary, select **Enable** on the notification to enable workflow for sequences to work properly.

 5. If necessary, select **Setup workspace**, then select **Quick setup**.
 Select **Publish** on the flyout pane.